yikaraman/ilkerkaramanli/_posts/design/2015-12-05-Java-Exploring.md

 show_meta: false
 ---

-<strong>Void</strong>
+Void
-The Void class has one field, TYPE, which holds a reference to the Class object for type void.
+:  The Void class has one field, TYPE, which holds a reference to the Class object for type void.
 You do not create instances of this class.

-<strong>Process</strong>
+Process
-The abstract Process class encapsulates a process—that is, an executing program.
+:  The abstract Process class encapsulates a process—that is, an executing program.
 It is used primarily as a superclass for the type of objects created by exec( ) in the Runtime class, or by start( ) in the ProcessBuilder class.

-<strong>Runtime</strong>
+Runtime
-The Runtime class encapsulates the run-time environment.
+:  The Runtime class encapsulates the run-time environment.
 You cannot instantiate a Runtime object.
 However, you can get a reference to the current Runtime object by calling the static method Runtime.getRuntime( ).
 Once you obtain a reference to the current Runtime object, you can call several methods that control the state and behavior of the Java Virtual Machine.

-<strong>Memory Management</strong>
+Memory Management
-use the totalMemory( ) and freeMemory( ) methods.
+:   use the totalMemory( ) and freeMemory( ) methods.

-<strong>ProcessBuilder</strong>
+ProcessBuilder
-ProcessBuilder provides another way to start and manage processes (that is, programs). all processes are represented by the Process class, and a process can be started by Runtime.exec( ).
+:   ProcessBuilder provides another way to start and manage processes (that is, programs). all processes are represented by the Process class, and a process can be started by Runtime.exec( ).
 ProcessBuilder offers more control over the processes.

 ProcessBuilder defines these constructors: